 The Academy Library is located on the first deck of the Residence Hall.
-The Library integrates and extends the educational program of the Academy.
+The Library integrates and extends the educational program of the academy.
 It provides an excellent reference, bibliographical, documentary and circulating collection of books and other materials.

-Mayo Hall houses a well equipped gymnasium, Olympic-sized natatorium, weight lifting and isometric facilities.
+Mayo Hall houses a well equipped gymnasium and Olympic-sized natatorium.